conventional-commits/conventionalcommits.org/content/next/index.md

 ## Examples

-### Commit message with description and breaking change trailer
+### Commit message with description and breaking change footer
 ```
 feat: allow provided config object to extend other configs